kireerik/refo/README.md

 This example pre-appends `<!DOCTYPE HTML>` to each HTML document located in the `siteDirectory` folder and saves them to the `staticDirectory` folder keeping the folder structure they had in the `siteDirectory` folder.

-You can also use an [`addStaticFilePath`](https://github.com/kireerik/refo/blob/1f580272a79b5cb9b18528e98b749689370c65f0/index/index/core/watch/index.js#L12) function property in `watch` mode to register a new file path for the canged file.
+You can also use an [`addStaticFilePath`](https://github.com/kireerik/refo/blob/1f580272a79b5cb9b18528e98b749689370c65f0/index/index/core/watch/index.js#L12) function property in `watch` mode to register a new file path for the changed file.
 This can be useful when you are changing the extension of the result for example.
-For example you are saving `.js` as `.html` files just as the main refo package does.
+For example, you are saving `.js` as `.html` files just as the main refo package does.
 This function accepts 2 parameters.
 The original and the new static file path.

 You can also use a [`watchedFileSource`](https://github.com/kireerik/refo/blob/1f580272a79b5cb9b18528e98b749689370c65f0/index/index/core/watch/index.js#L18-L19) object property in `watch` mode to register dependencies of a certain file.
 When a dependency changes the dependent file is regenerated.
 The main refo package uses this object in the HTML handler ([index/handle-html/index.js#L6-L18](https://github.com/kireerik/refo/blob/1f580272a79b5cb9b18528e98b749689370c65f0/index/handle-html/index.js#L6-L18)) to add inlined sources as dependencies.